TheDiveO/kdenlive-breeze-icons/README.md

 # Installation

-(to be written)
+In order to use Kdenlive's updated color theme-adaptive Breeze icons, we basically first need to set up a local copy of the original Breeze icon theme.
+The reason is that for updating some icons, the theme inheritance mechanism of KF5 doesn't work as required.
+So we need a full copy.
+Next, we then update the old or add the missing Kdenlive adaptive icons.

+1. create `$HOME/local/share/icons` &ndash; this will next receive our local copy of the Breeze icon set.
+Unfortunately, there's no way making a local copy and then updating the required Kdenlive icons.
+2. copy the complete stock Breeze icon theme from `/usr/share/icons/breeze` into `$HOME/local/share/icons/breeze`
-* Remove `$HOME/.cache/icon-cache.kcache` to be on the safe side; this removes all potentially cached and now stale Breeze icons from the cache, so the updated icons will be used instead (and cached now).
+3. remove `$HOME/.cache/icon-cache.kcache` to be on the safe side; this removes all potentially cached and now stale Breeze icons from the cache, so the updated icons will be used instead (and cached now).
+4. as with any local Kdenlive install outside the system directories, make sure that `XDG_DATA_DIRS` correctly points to your local stuff; that is, to `$HOME/local/share`.
+Failing to do so will Kdenlive not let see and use the updated Breeze icon set.
+5. make sure that you've selected the Breeze icon set (and not Breeze dark or some other icon set).

+# Notes

+Currently, when Kdenlive is installed into a local folder, then its icons get copied into the fall-back `hicolor` icon set.
+This is flawed in several points:

+1. this local branch has no `index.theme`, so it's not even a real icon theme.
+2. this local icon set is not complete; so when you try to force Kdenlive/KF5 to use only your local `hicolor` icon theme, many icons will be missing.
+3. last, but not least, without an `index.theme` there is no `FollowsColorScheme=true` indication that tells KF5 that it can theme this particular icon set.

 # License